scandum/wolfsort/README.md

 Gridsort
 --------
 Gridsort is a stable comparison sort which stores data in a 2 dimensional self-balancing grid.
+It sorts data in n log n comparisons and n moves.

 Fluxsort
 --------